Oro Valley, Arizona: Arts

 Each winter, Musical Magic for Kids is held at the Oro Valley Town Hall along with multiple string quartet and choral performances throughout the town.

 Every April, the Oro Valley Festival of the Arts is held to celebrate all forms of art and artistic expression.
 Live musical performances are held throughout the spring in the open-air amphitheater at the Cañada del Oro Riverfront Park.

 The annual Independence Day celebration is one of the largest events in Oro Valley.
 The celebration includes performances by the Tucson Symphony Orchestra along with several choirs.
 Fireworks shows and concerts are also provided by the Hilton El Conquistador Resort.

 The Oro Valley Music Festival is an annual outdoor music festival held over two days at the Golf Club at Vistoso, typically during the first weekend of October.
-The 2017 lineup included artists such as Gavin DeGraw, Lee Brice, LeAnn Rimes, Brothers Osborn and Echosmith.
+The 2017 lineup included Gavin DeGraw, Lee Brice, LeAnn Rimes, Brothers Osborn and Echosmith.

 Public art is exhibited throughout the year at the Oro Valley Hospital in Rancho Vistoso.
 A number of sculptures, murals, and statues are featured throughout Oro Valley.

 Law and government

 Oro Valley employs the council-manager form of municipal government and is administered by a seven-member town council.
 The town council oversees all issues pertaining to Oro Valley including residential and commercial development and natural preservation.

-Oro Valley residents elect all seven members of the town council including a directly elected mayor.
+Oro Valley residents elect all seven members of the town council, including a directly elected mayor.
 The vice mayor is appointed by the council from amongst its elected members.
 The mayor and vice mayor have no special powers and duties beyond chairing meetings.